-(a)(2) Designation of unknown defendant.
-When a party does not know the name of an adverse party, he may state that fact in the pleadings, and thereupon such adverse party may be designated in any pleading or proceeding by any name; provided, that when the true name of such adverse party is ascertained, the pleading or proceeding must be amended accordingly.
+(b)(1) Designation.
+When a party does not know the name of an opposing party, it may state that fact in the pleadings, and designate the opposing party in a pleading by any name.
+When the true name of the opposing party becomes known, the pleading must be amended.

-(a)(3) Actions to quiet title; description of interest of unknown parties.
-In an action to quiet title wherein any of the parties are designated in the caption as “unknown,” the pleadings may describe such unknown persons as “all other persons unknown, claiming any right, title, estate or interest in, or lien upon the real property described in the pleading adverse to the complainant's ownership, or clouding his title thereto."
+(b)(2) Descriptions of interest in quiet title actions.
+If one or more parties in an action to quiet title are designated in the caption as “unknown,” the pleadings may describe the unknown persons as “all other persons unknown, claiming any right, title, estate or interest in, or lien upon the real property described in the pleading adverse to the complainant's ownership, or clouding its title.”

-(b) Fraud, mistake, condition of the mind.
-In all averments of fraud or mistake, the circumstances constituting fraud or mistake shall be stated with particularity.
-Malice, intent, knowledge, and other condition of mind of a person may be averred generally.
+(c) Fraud, mistake, condition of the mind.
+In alleging fraud or mistake, a party must state with particularity the circumstances constituting fraud or mistake.
+Malice, intent, knowledge, and other conditions of a person’s mind may be alleged generally.

-(d) Official document or act.
-In pleading an official document or act it is sufficient to aver that the document was issued or the act done in compliance with law.
+(e) Official document or act.
+In pleading an official document or official act it is sufficient to allege that the document was legally issued or the act was legally done.

-(e) Judgment.
-In pleading a judgment or decision of a domestic or foreign court, judicial or quasi judicial tribunal, or of a board or officer, it is sufficient to aver the judgment or decision without setting forth matter showing jurisdiction to render it.
-A denial of jurisdiction shall be made specifically and with particularity and when so made the party pleading the judgment or decision shall establish on the trial all controverted jurisdictional facts.
+(f) Judgment.
+In pleading a judgment or decision of a domestic or foreign court, a judicial or quasi‑judicial tribunal, or a board or officer, it is sufficient to plead the judgment or decision without showing jurisdiction to render it.

-(g) Special damage.
-When items of special damage are claimed, they shall be specifically stated.
+(h) Special damage.
+If an item of special damage is claimed, it must be specifically stated.

-(h) Statute of limitations.
-In pleading the statute of limitations it is not necessary to state the facts showing the defense but it may be alleged generally that the cause of action is barred by the provisions of the statute relied on, referring to or describing such statute specifically and definitely by section number, subsection designation, if any, or otherwise designating the provision relied upon sufficiently clearly to identify it.
-If such allegation is controverted, the party pleading the statute must establish, on the trial, the facts showing that the cause of action is so barred.
+(i) Statute of limitations.
+In pleading the statute of limitations it is not necessary to state the facts showing the defense but it may be alleged generally that the cause of action is barred by the statute, referring to or describing the statute by section number, subsection designation, if any, or designating the provision relied on sufficiently to identify it.

-(i) Private statutes; ordinances.
-In pleading a private statute of this state, or an ordinance of any political subdivision thereof, or a right derived from such statute or ordinance, it is sufficient to refer to such statute or ordinance by its title and the day of its passage or by its section number or other designation in any official publication of the statutes or ordinances.
-The court shall thereupon take judicial notice thereof.
+(j) Private statutes; ordinances.
+In pleading a private statute, an ordinance, or a right derived from a statute or ordinance, it is sufficient to refer to the statute or ordinance by its title and the day of its passage or by its section number or other designation in any official publication of the statute or ordinance.
+The court will take judicial notice of the statute or ordinance.

-(j)(1) Pleading defamatory matter.
-It is not necessary in an action for libel or slander to set forth any intrinsic facts showing the application to the plaintiff of the defamatory matter out of which the action arose; but it is sufficient to state generally that the same was published or spoken concerning the plaintiff.
-If such allegation is controverted, the party alleging such defamatory matter must establish, on the trial, that it was so published or spoken.
+(k)(1) Pleading defamatory matter.
+In an action for libel or slander it is sufficient to allege generally that the defamatory matter out of which the action arose was published or spoken concerning the plaintiff.
+If the allegation is denied, the party alleging the defamatory matter must establish at trial that it was published or spoken.

-(j)(2) Pleading defense.
-In his answer to an action for libel or slander, the defendant may allege both the truth of the matter charged as defamatory and any mitigating circumstances to reduce the amount of damages, and, whether he proves the justification or not, he may give in evidence the mitigating circumstances.
+(k)(2) Pleading defense.
+The defendant may allege the truth of the matter charged as defamatory and any mitigating circumstances to reduce the amount of damages.
+Whether or not justification is proved, the defendant may give evidence of the mitigating circumstances.

 (l) Allocation of fault.

-(l)(1) A party seeking to allocate fault to a non-party under Title 78B, Chapter 5, Part 8 shall file:
+(l)(1) A party seeking to allocate fault to a non-party under Title 78B, Chapter 5, Part 8 must file:

 (l)(1)(A) a description of the factual and legal basis on which fault can be allocated; and

 (l)(1)(B) information known or reasonably available to the party identifying the non-party, including name, address, telephone number and employer.
-If the identity of the non-party is unknown, the party shall so state.
+If the identity of the non-party is unknown, the party must so state.

-(l)(3) A party may not seek to allocate fault to another except by compliance with this rule.
+(l)(3) A party must not seek to allocate fault to another except by compliance with this rule.